 “Freedom is the only worthy goal in life.
 It is won by disregarding things that lie beyond our control.”

-Have you ever felt that life takes over?
+Have you ever felt that life duties sort of takes over?

 Work, exercise, kids, relationships, projects, health, taxes, and so on and so on.
 Epictetus argues that the happy and the free life lies in the understanding, and I would say implementation, of disregarding the things that are not under your control and focusing merely on the things that do are and then expanding them.
 The realm of your respond-ability.